ftlabs/fruitmachine-media/README.md

 - **Wilson Page** - [@wilsonpage](http://github.com/wilsonpage)
 - **Matt Andrews** - [@matthew-andrews](http://github.com/matthew-andrews)

 All open source code released by FT Labs is licenced under the MIT licence.
 We welcome comments, feedback and suggestions.
 Please feel free to raise an issue or pull request.
-Enjoy...